brianzelip/modern-web-workshop/docs/back2.md

 Read error messages and other server logs by clicking on the **Tools** button in bottom left corner, then the **Logs** button.

 Interact with a fully functional command line interface by clicking on the **Tools** button in the bottom left corner, then the **Logs** button, then the **Console** button.

+### 3.3.
+Follow along with the instructor

+Let's interact with some code!

+1. Look at server.js, controllers.js, and routes.js
+2. Edit controllers.js